Full width project banner image

 The property manager has various duties while the rental property is occupied.
 These include:

-- The general cleanliness of interior spaces
+• The general cleanliness of interiors.

-- The condition of fixtures and surfaces
+• The condition of fixtures and surfaces.

-- Identification of any necessary maintenance or repairs
+• Identification of necessary maintenance or repairs.

-- Lease agreement compliance for issues like unauthorised pets or indoor smoking
+• Lease agreement compliance for issues like unauthorised pets or indoor smoking.

 Organising maintenance